Summary and quick links

 Where can I find information on research funding programs?

-The Office for Research sends targeted announcements of external funding opportunities to faculty and departments/centers.
-The Office's web site also provides strategies for finding funding.
+The Office for Research and Office of Grants and Contracts send targeted announcements of external funding opportunities to faculty and departments/centers and their joint web site provides strategies for finding funding.
 Additional information...

 How do I apply for funding?